gyf1214/norewar-rails/README.md

 NoreWar-Rails
 ===============

 An implement of NoreWar competition game on rails.
-See [SHSTuring/norewar](https://github.com/SHSTuring/norewar) for more infomation about NoreWar.
+See [SHSTuring/norewar](https://github.com/SHSTuring/norewar) for more information about NoreWar.

 Requirements
 --------------